Brian J. White

 Brian Joseph White (born April 21, 1975) is an American actor.
 He is best known for his roles in films such as The Family Stone (2005), The Game Plan (2007), 12 Rounds (2009), I Can Do Bad All by Myself (2009), Good Deeds (2012), and The Cabin in the Woods (2012).
-On television, White had prominent roles in Men of a Certain Age (2009–11), Beauty and the Beast (2012-13), and Ambitions (2019).
+On television, White had prominent roles in Men of a Certain Age (2009–11), Beauty & the Beast (2012–13), and Ambitions (2019).

 Early life

 White was born in Boston, Massachusetts, the son of Estela Bowser, a financial advisor, and Jo Jo White, a Hall of Fame basketball player for the Boston Celtics, sports executive, and restaurateur.
 He is the oldest of six children.
 White graduated from Newton South High School and Dartmouth College, where he was a member of the Beta Theta Pi fraternity.

+Before becoming a professional actor, White passed his Series 7 exam and worked for some time as a stockbroker.

 Career

 White began acting in a number of television series such as Moesha, The Parkers, Spyder Games, Second Time Around, and The Shield.
 He then moved into film roles, appearing in The Family Stone, Brick, Stomp the Yard, The Game Plan, and In the Name of the King: A Dungeon Siege Tale.
 He had a recurring role as Lieutenant Carl Davis on Moonlight.
 In 2009, White appeared in the films Fighting and 12 Rounds.
 He starred in I Can Do Bad All by Myself, and followed this with a regular role in the series Men of a Certain Age.